 SPring-8 produces the world's highest quality X-rays.
 We believe this is due to the superior performances of various apparatuses and devices, including the accelerators, and because SPring-8 itself is an exact integration of precision machineries in which cutting-edge technologies are incorporated.
 High quality electron beams are indispensable to produce extremely brilliant X-rays.
 In fact, electron beams in the storage ring at SPring-8 have excellent quality.
-Each bunch of electron beams circulating in the storage ring at nearly the speed of light has a flat shape that measures $6 \mu m$ and $300 \mu m$ in the vertical and horizontal directions, respectively ( $\mu m = 10^{-6}$ m; the thickness of hair is $100 \mu m$ ) and 4 mm long along the direction of the beam (these values are based on the standard deviation).
-Additionally, each bunch contains about 10 billion (10) electrons with 8 GeV of uniform energy and is narrowly clumped to the utmost limit to fit in this tiny volume.
+Each bunch of electron beams circulating in the storage ring at nearly the speed of light has a flat shape that measures 6 μ m and 300 μ m in the vertical and horizontal directions, respectively ($\mu m = 10^{-6}$ m; the thickness of hair is 100 μ m) and 4 mm long along the direction of the beam (these values are based on the standard deviation).
+Additionally, each bunch contains about 10 billion (1010) electrons with 8 GeV of uniform energy and is narrowly clumped to the utmost limit to fit in this tiny volume.

 Electron beams circulate 200,000 times per second in the beam pipe, which is composed on an aluminum alloy and has an ellipse-shaped cross-section with a several cm bore.
-To prevent the electron beams from colliding with residual gases, air pressure in the beam pipe is maintained on the order of ten trillionth (10-13) atmospheres, which is the vacuum level equivalent to satellite orbits in outer space.
+To prevent the electron beams from colliding with residual gases, air pressure in the beam pipe is maintained on the order of ten trillionth (10^{-13}) atmospheres, which is the vacuum level equivalent to satellite orbits in outer space.
 Additionally, four types of electromagnets are installed to stably circulate electron beams in the storage ring; they include bending magnets to shape and control the electron orbit, dipole magnets to correct the electron orbit, quadrupole magnets to focus the beams, and sextupole magnets to correct energy fluctuations.
 Together they account for over 1,500 magnets.
 Each electromagnet weighs on the order of 10 kg to 100 kg.
-The production error of the magnetic field performance is less then 0.01% and the installation error of the center of each magnet is less than $10 \,\mu \text{m}$ relative to the circle.
+The production error of the magnetic field performance is less then 0.01% and the installation error of the center of each magnet is less than $10\,\mu m$ relative to the circle.

 The electron beams orbit near the speed of light in the storage ring with a circumference of 1,436 m.
-Their orbits are continuously surveyed by 300 beam position monitors installed along the entire circumference with a measurement error less than 1 $\mu$ m.
-By applying this measurement precision, the 1,436-m circumference varies by 10 $\mu$ m with two cycles a day due to the deformation of the Earth's surface by the tidal force of the moon.
-This variation is equivalent to being 5 mm off when de-
+Their orbits are continuously surveyed by 300 beam position monitors installed along the entire circumference with a measurement error less than 1 μ m.
+By applying this measurement precision, the 1,436m circumference varies by $10 \,\mu$ m with two cycles a day due to the deformation of the Earth's surface by the tidal force of the moon.
+This variation is equivalent to being 5 mm off when determining the distance between Tokyo and Osaka (about 500 km).
+However, our technology is sensitive enough to identify this minute variation.